ramontayag/investment-thesis/bitcoin.md

 As always, there are some people that see the writing on the wall, and these people move to a better form of money.
 This is the Gresham Law, in effect.
 It is this movement we're seeing today: people are moving to a better form of money fit for our modern times.

+Bitcoin is a [store of wealth, not an investment](https://twitter.com/saifedean/status/1291699962074587137?s=20) (yes, I'd still the phrase "invest in bitcoin").
+It does not generate cashflow.

 # Is the world interested?

 Will people move to bitcoin?
 They are.
 Will the central banks of the world have bitcoin in their balance sheets like they have gold?
 I do not know.